 Accelerate your time to market with transparent process flows by implementing best-of-breed ERP & PLM systems

 ERP specializes in the efficient management of your product resources and finances, your hard product data (such as SKUs).
 Once all your budgets, forecasts and margin calculations are in place, you start executing on your designs.
-This is where a sophisticated PLM platform becomes essential – it focuses on the softer product data within development and supplier collaboration.
-A PLM allows you to have a transparent overview of your operative processes, allocate individual areas of responsibility along the development stages, and successfully negotiate and collaborate with suppliers in a single-source-of-truth.
+This is where a sophisticated PLM platform becomes essential - it focuses on the softer product data within development and supplier collaboration.
+A PLM allows you to have a transparent overview of your operative processes, allocate individual areas of responsibility along the development stages, and successfully negotiate and collaborate with suppliers in a single source of truth.
 Having a sufficient data integration between your hard and soft product data across these best-of-breed systems will improve data automation with speedier & more transparent process flows.
 This allows brands to significantly accelerate time-to-market and to intuitively access and distribute all product information for promotion and e-commerce purposes.

 This is why all best-of-breed solutions have to be sufficiently harmonized, allowing them to talk to each other and extract information from one system to another.
 Otherwise, challenges with integration can also end up in costly delays.
 If you cannot manage to reach a smooth data- and workflow integration within your tech stack, valuable data assets can get lost or remain unattainable.
-Ultimately, an integration of best-of-breed software solutions needs to follow a thorough strategic roadmap where everything is planned out with comprehensive details and their respective impact on a company-wide level.
+Ultimately, the integration of best-of-breed software solutions needs to follow a thorough strategic roadmap where everything is planned out with comprehensive details and their respective impact on a company-wide level.

-Working with reliable and integrable best-of-breed solutions throughout your full digital value chain will not only help you succeed throughout fashion’s current opportunities and challenges, but also make you future-proof.
+Working with reliable and integrable best-of-breed solutions throughout your full digital value chain will not only help you succeed throughout fashion’s current opportunities and challenges but also make you future-proof.
 With an integrable, responsive tech stack in place, fashion brands can easily scale and exploit the potential of new digital innovations, such as 3D technology.
-Ultimately, a strong data management structure is the key to survive in a fashion world that is turning more and more digital and is setting the scene for everything to come.
+Ultimately, a strong data management structure is the key to survival in a fashion world that is turning more and more digital and is setting the scene for everything to come.